Laos: Market Profile

 Major Economic Indicators

 - Laos became independent in 1953, but adopted market reforms only in the late 1980s.
-It has attempted to promote trade within the Greater Mekong Sub-region (GMS) and to attract foreign direct investment (FDI) to support infrastructure development (especially hydropower projects).
+It has attempted to promote trade within the Greater Mekong Sub-region (GMS) and to attract foreign direct investment (FDI) to support infrastructure development, especially hydropower projects.

-- China’s cumulative FDI in Laos reached US$4.49 billion as at end-2014, as reported by China’s Ministry of Commerce.
+- Cumulative FDI in Laos was US$5.6 billion as at end-2016, up from US$4.7 billion as at end-2015.
+China’s cumulative FDI in Laos reached US$5.5 billion as at end-2016, as reported by China’s Ministry of Commerce.

 - Hong Kong and Laos are currently negotiating an air services income agreement.